ddella/Kubernetes-Cluster/200-K8s-Hands-On/04-Echo/0-echo-server.md

 ```

 > [!NOTE]
-> Deleting the namespace is sufficient.
+> Deleting the namespace should be sufficient.